LGBTQ rights in Georgia (country): History and legality of same-sex sexual activity

 Historically, homosexual acts are condemned by the Georgian Orthodox Church.
-After age Great Turkish Invasion, David IV, who liberated Georgia from Seljuk rule, brought the church under state control and convened the 1104 Church Synod at Ruisi cathedral and Urbnisi monastery.
+After the age of the Great Turkish Invasion, David IV, who liberated Georgia from Seljuk rule, brought the church under state control and convened the 1104 Church Synod at Ruisi cathedral and Urbnisi monastery.
 The longest article of the memorandum summarizing the synod's resolutions denounced sodomy stating that it "brought down the high reign of the Persians and the eternal reign of the Romans to the level of wild beasts".
 Later, under Heraclius II of Kartli-Kakheti, homosexuality was punishable by torture and execution.

 In the 19th century, Georgia was incorporated into the Russian Empire.
 In 1835, the Digest of Laws of the Russian Empire was enacted, which was also used in Georgia as in other parts of Russia.
-Under this new criminal code, the homosexuality was punishable by stripping of all rights and forced resettlement to Siberia.
+Under this new criminal code, homosexuality was punishable by stripping of all rights and forced resettlement to Siberia.
 Later the punishment was replaced by imprisonment from four to five years.
 Recent research by Shorena Gabunia argues that homosexuality was tolerated among Kinto community at the time, who were mostly Armenian traders and entertainers in 19th-century Tbilisi.
-It is alleged that because Kintos were a marginalized group, the authorities turned a blind eye on their sexual practices.
+It is alleged that because the Kintos were a marginalized group, the authorities turned a blind eye on their sexual practices.

 After the February Revolution, which saw the monarchy in Russia being overthrown, the czarist criminal code was abolished, making homosexuality legal.
 The ban in Georgia was reintroduced in 1924, even though the Soviet policy on homosexuality in these years was considerably mild, as Lenin and other Bolsheviks did not consider homosexuality to be a crime, and even deemed czarist policy toward homosexuals oppressive and campaigned against what they thought to be "bourgeois morality".
 Moreover, no ban was introduced on homosexuality in Russia after the October Revolution.
-However, many Bolsheviks thought that homosexuality in the Caucasus region was more of a cultural phenomenon, widespread because of "cultural backwardness" of the native population, caused by more backward social conditions compared to other parts of Soviet Union.
+However, many Bolsheviks thought that homosexuality in the Caucasus region was more of a cultural phenomenon, widespread because of the "cultural backwardness" of the native population, caused by more backward social conditions compared to other parts of Soviet Union.
 Therefore, they thought that adopting a ban on homosexuality for Caucasian nations to be a necessary act in order to overcome "cultural backwardness".